Architeuthis-Flux/Recency-bias/README.md

 This is just a vibe coded thing I wanted while I was working on something else, it's not meant to be on all the time, but it puts a little button to toggle it from New -> Old -> Off so you can quickly check the relative time your code was committed.
 Kinda handy.

+## Commands

+- Recency Bias: Recompute Decorations
+  - Forces a fresh Git blame seed and reapplies decorations for all visible editors.

+- Recency Bias: Toggle Foreground/Background
+  - Switches `recencyBias.colorTarget` between `foreground` and `background` and rebuilds the palette.

+- Recency Bias: Cycle Off/On/Reverse
+  - Cycles status: `Off` → `New` → `Old`.
+  - Like pushing the Status Bar Button, but with text

+- Recency Bias: Reverse
+  - Switches from emphasizing newest to oldest code

+## Status Bar Button

+- Shows “Recency: Off/New/Old”.
+Click to run Cycle Off/On/Reverse.
+- Behavior mapping:
+  - `Off`: `enabled: false` (decorations cleared)
+  - `New`: `enabled: true`, highlights newest code (in pink by default)
+  - `Old`: `enabled: true`, reverse flags to highlight oldest code (blue by default)

 ## Settings

 You can add any of these to your settings.json to change them (these are the defautls shown here.)